ESTR-eval-app/estr-eval-app-api/README.md

 ## Routes

-These routes require a valid token be present in the `api-token` header.

 ###Evaluation
 ####Create

+Requires a valid token be present in the `api-token` header.

 `POST /evaluations`